SEO vs PPC: Which One Has Better ROI?

 We’ve seen that SEO click-through rates are higher than PPC, meaning that it has the potential to drive significantly higher volumes of organic traffic your way.
 In addition, your cost per acquisition (CPA) is going to be much lower using SEO than PPC.

-So, if you are a brand that is currently spending six or seven figures monthly in paid search ad spend, learning to improve your SEO results and relying on SEO comparatively more will significantly benefit your bottom line.
+So, if you currently spend six or seven figures per month on paid search, learning how to improve SEO results will significantly benefit your bottom line.
 Just imagine if you are spending a million dollars monthly on paid search, it’s realistic that you could reduce your CPA by 60%, 70%, or even more than 80% by dominating in organic search while reducing your PPC spend.

 If you are not strong in SEO today, you can still plan on incrementally shifting to a heavier reliance on SEO.
 As you start to perform better organically, it will be more profitable for you to focus increasingly on SEO and relying less and less on paid search.
 This type of phased process can take time, but is more profitable for you than latching on to large paid search allocations simply because PPC is a known quantity or because “that’s what you have always done”.